Amidst developments of the Coronavirus or COVID-19, increased scrutability has been placed on measures taken at the national and local levels.

 The sudden closure has led to the spiral downturn of the relationship between the government and the people.
-Of the people gathering outside, the Shrine, numerous protestors and vocals were met with violence.
-Men, women, and children were attacked by security forces, using force to disperse crowds and thwarting unrest.
-Following the attacks, authorities announced protestors were political dissidents, and members of critics authorities have longed aimed to marginalize.
+Of the people gathering outside the Shrine, numerous protestors and vocals were met with violence.
+Men, women, and children were attacked by security forces as they used force to disperse crowds and thwart unrest.
+Following the attacks, authorities announced protestors were political dissidents and critics they have longed aimed to marginalize.
 The ill-treatment of protesters has proved to be counterproductive as it has led to a further outcry against policy-makers.

 In addition to being mismanaged, Iran’s abrupt closure of religious sites was unreflective of the unique position of these institutions within religious and non-religious sects of society.